alexhernandezgarcia/alexhernandezgarcia.github.io/slides/mlforscience-udem-feb24.md

 --

-.highlight1[Limitation]: Reinforcement learning and MCMC methods are good at optimisation but poor at mode mixing.
+.highlight1[Limitation]: Reinforcement learning and MCMC methods excel at optimisation but struggle at mode mixing.

 --